Alex Call Player Props: Nationals vs. Angels

-Alex Call -- 1-for-3 in his last game -- will be in action for the Washington Nationals against the Los Angeles Angels, with Jose Suarez on the hill, on April 10 at 9:38 PM ET.
+Alex Call -- 2-for-5 in his most recent game -- will be in action for the Washington Nationals versus the Los Angeles Angels, with Shohei Ohtani on the mound, on April 11 at 9:38 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Rockies.
+In his most recent game, he had two hits (going 2-for-5) against the Angels.

 Alex Call Game Info & Props vs. the Angels